User Guide#

 The guide for Constructing Curves introduces the main curve classes, Curve, LineCurve, and IndexCurve.
 It also touches on some of the more advanced curves CompositeCurve, ProxyCurve, and MultiCsaCurve.

 Below we demonstrate how to calibrate the Curve that we created above in the initial trivial example using SOFR swap market data.
-First, we are reminded of the discount factors (DFs) currently set on that curve.
+First, we are reminded of the discount factors (DFs) which were manually set on that curve.

 In [57]: usd_curve.nodes